craftcms/docs/docs/commerce/1.x/docs/twig-filters.md

 {{ order.totalPrice|commerceCurrency('AUD',convert=true,format=true,stripZeros=true) }} // A$ 13
 ```

-You might want to show the order's price in all available payment currencies:
+You might want to show the order’s price in all available payment currencies:

 ```twig
 {% for currency in craft.commerce.paymentCurrenciess %}